Kylie Jenner’s Crystal-Clear Italian Paparazzi Photos Have Fans Pitying Daughter Stormi

 “Hahaha.
 Yes,” a user replied.

-The agreement may have pointed towards Stormi’s somewhat-adorable facial expression, but remarks centering around a sentiment of pity for this famous toddler manifested from multiple users.
+The agreement may have been referring to Stormi’s somewhat-adorable facial expression, but multiple users made remarks that centered on a sentiment of pity for this famous toddler.

 “Imagine traveling everywhere you go with no less then 12-15 people on your payroll.
 Nothing can be spur of the moment.
 Controlled chaos is just thrived upon.
 Poor Stormi.
-Nothing “normal” or low key,” was another upvoted comment.
+Nothing “normal” or low key,” read another upvoted comment.

 “Pitiful, pitiful lives,” another stated, although they did not specify to whom the pity was directed toward.